 The reference to Jesus being emptied is a reference to His death on the cross, where His blood was poured out on the ground like a drink offering and He willingly died as a man.
 This has nothing to do with Jesus being emptied of divine ability during His life.
 He could have come down off of the cross at any moment and judged all of humanity with one word, but He chose to love us and to die in our place.
 Paul calls for us to be humble and in verse 17 mentions that he, himself is about to be poured out as a drink offering, referencing his own impending death.
 When verse 6 says that He did not consider equality with God to be grasped, this word (harpagmos in Greek) means to grab something and to take it by force.
 It means that Jesus chose not to strong arm his way into power as He had every right and ability to do.
 He could have ruled by force but He chose not to exercise His divine privileges, instead willingly choosing death.
 He could have destroyed the earth with a single word, but He chose to humble Himself and die in our place.
 He had every right to demand that we serve Him, but instead, He chose to serve.
 In other words, He chose Grace.
 The all-powerful God of the Universe chose to postpone judgement in order to offer mercy, salvation and forgiveness to us.

-All orthodox Christian pastors, teachers and theologians teach the doctrine of the Hypostatic Union.
-Jesus was fully human and fully divine during His time on earth.
-This has been a foundational teaching that all denominations agree on for over 1500 years, since the Council of Chalcedon in 451 A.D.
+All orthodox Christian pastors, teachers and theologians teach the doctrine of the Hypostatic Union which is that Jesus was fully human and fully divine during His time on earth.
+In fact, over 1,100 pastors, professors, theologians and believers recently re-affirmed this position on the 500th anniversary of the Reformation by signing a statement of the basic tenets of our faith which are ascribed to by ALL Protestant and Evangelical denominations.
+You can read it here: http://reformingcatholicconfession.com/ This has been a foundational teaching that all Christians, whether Protestant or Catholic, have agreed on for over 1500 years, since the Council of Chalcedon in 451 A.D.
 Jesus is the God-Man, fully human, fully God.
-Remember the counsel of Hebrews 13:8:
+Remember the wise advice of Hebrews 13:8:

 Jesus Christ is the same yesterday and today and forever.
 Do not be carried away by all kinds of strange teachings.....